Screen Printing

 How it Works (Simplified)Create the Screen:

-A design's negative (where ink shouldn't go) is applied to a mesh screen stretched on a frame, blocking those areas with a stencil (often using photo emulsion).
+A design's negative (where ink shouldn't go) is applied to a mesh screen stretched on a frame,

 Prepare for Print: The screen is placed over the item (like a t-shirt) on a printing press.